 What you need to know about mole removal!June 26, 2015

 Recently, a young lady with many moles came to me for a second opinion.
-Prior to her visit, she had mole and skin cancer check and laser mole removal treatment done by a GP.
-However, her mole specimens which were sent for laboratory analysis were reported to be too tiny, charred and inadequate for proper evaluation of the possibility of cancer.
+She has had her mole checked as well as laser mole removal done by another doctor.
+However, her mole specimens which were sent for laboratory analysis were reported to be too tiny, charred and inadequate for proper evaluation for the exclusion of skin cancer.
 Understandably, she was anxious!

 After clinical consultation and examination, I concluded that her risk for skin cancer was low and all her remaining moles were normal looking.
-The moles could have been removed without sending specimens for laboratory analysis.
-I then assured her that it was likely the moles removed earlier were also normal.
+All her moles could have been removed without the need to send specimens for laboratory analysis.
+I then assured her that it was likely that the moles removed earlier were also normal too.
 With that assurance, she left the clinic happy and in peace.

 Moles are common and generally not attractive.
 Most people would like to have them removed.
-In Singapore, this treatment is performed by a myriad of people, well-trained skin specialist, beauticians in beauty saloons and even some uncles at the night bazaar stall.
-Very often, people expect mole removal to be risk free and they do not consider it necessary to have it examined or removed by a trained skin specialist.
+In Singapore, this treatment is performed by a myriad of people, accredited skin specialist, beauticians in beauty salons and even some uncles at the night bazaar stall.
+Very often, people expect mole removal to be risk-free and they do not consider it necessary to have it examined or removed by a skin specialist.
 They assume that the skin will heal perfectly.

-Many people are not aware that scars, indentations and color changes may occur after mole removal procedures.
+Many people are not aware that scars, indentations and colour changes may occur after mole removal procedures.
 The moles can also recur when there is incomplete removal.
-The worse case scenario is when a cancerous mole was removed unknowingly and incompletely.
+The worst-case scenario is when a cancerous mole was removed unknowingly and incompletely.
 That would have been disastrous and that was why the patient above was anxious!